GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex4_gnirsls_Kband111mm_red_cmdline.rst

 command line.
 Using the flat is optional but it is recommended when using an arc lamp.

-Turning on the interactive mode is optional.
+Turning on the interactive mode is recommended.

 Once the coarse arc is calculated it will automatically be added to the calibration database.
 We do not want that arc to ever be used during the